-This example application in the paintpanel package is a combination of the textbook's JList example (Figure 12.23) and the mouse drawing example using a JPanel (Figure 12.34).
+This example application is a combination of the textbook's JList example (Figure 14.23) and the mouse drawing example using a JPanel (Figure 14.34).

 The DemoMVC class holds the main method that starts the application.
 DemoModel implements the model part of the application.
 DemoView and PaintPanel implement the view part of the application.
 DemoController implements the controller part of the application.

 The following UML diagram shows unidirectional associations because, for example, DemoController has a DemoModel attribute, but not vice versa.
 A dependency is shown from DemoView to DemoController because DemoView's registerController method has a DemoController parameter.